satyajosyula2020/FruitShopCheckoutSystem/README.md

 # FruitShopCheckoutSystem

-Checkout system for a shop which only sells apples and oranges.
+Checkout system for a shop which only sells Apples and Oranges.

+Enable the system to apply the offers.